A New Era for Biomedical Research

 UF Scripps News

-Effective April 2, the Florida campus of Scripps Research is integrated with and will now be part of the University of Florida’s academic health center as UF Scripps Biomedical Research.
+Effective April 2, the Florida campus of Scripps Research is integrated with the University of Florida’s academic health center as UF Scripps Biomedical Research.

 Ciaran Seath, Ph.D. studies protein interactions in cells, using light to better understand disease and the effects of medications.
 He is joining the…